 The Main political parties in Thailand

 The following sections list the main political parties in Thailand in order of the number of seats they won in the 2023 election.
-Compared to many other countries, political parties in Thailand change quite often, and several of these parties formed specifically for the 2019 and 2023 elections.
+Compared to many other countries, political parties in Thailand change quite often, and several of these parties were formed specifically for the 2019 and 2023 elections.

 Move Forward Party (พรรคก้าวไกล, Pak Gao Glai)